THE BEST GRAVEL WHEELS

 HED EMPORIA GA PERFORMANCE – COMFORT WITH A BALANCED CHARACTER

-Market price US$750.
-Available from BTD (BikeTiresDirect), Performance Bike.
+MSRP/RRP US$750.
+Available through these links to recommended stores BTD (BikeTiresDirect), Performance Bike.

 Born, tested, (and photographed) as the Eroica, HED changed the name of these wheels to Emporia GA Performance shortly before I wrote this review.
 No worries.
 Nothing about the product itself is different other than the name.